ethereum/solidity-website/src/posts/2026-04-27-pattern-matching-in-core-solidity.md

 has no row to cover a particular input, and a redundant arm surfaces when its row is already subsumed by earlier rows.

 The practical output of this pass is straightforward.
-For example, let's take a look at the following function:
+For example, the following function:

 ```js
 data Phase = Early | Late;